Hecter94/EndlessSky-PluginArchive/Working/Kor Mereti Fluff/README.md

 This is a plugin for the free, open-source game [Endless Sky][es].
 This plugin is developed and tested against the [Endless Sky continuous][continuous] build.
 Learn more [about Endless Sky][esweb].
-Ff you want to discuss about the plugin or ask more in depth questions to me.
+If you want to discuss about the plugin or ask more in depth questions to me.
+You can also find this plugin merged with an other plugin: [Cromha Expansion](https://github.com/OcelotWalrus/Cromha-Expansion-plugin)

 <details>